calamity-m/reap/till/README.md

 # Till

-Till is a service for infinite lists
+Till is a service for activity recording